SeanDMenezes/avalon/README.md

-# avalon
+# Avalon
-Avalon strategy game for Discord servers
+Avalon strategy game for Discord servers using discord.py